PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: Additional Qualitative Results

-In Figures \ref{pic:nuScence visual sup}, we use nuScence-Night dataset to compare LAA-Net with SOTA methods: Monodepth2 \cite{godard2019digging} and md4All \cite{gasperini2023robust}.
-From the results, LAA-Net shows sharper details for the roads and cars, showcasing LAA-Net's ability to accurately handle varying light conditions under nighttime scenarios.
+In Figures \ref{pic:nuScence visual sup}, we use nuScence-Night dataset to compare PhysDepth with SOTA methods: Monodepth2 \cite{godard2019digging} and md4All \cite{gasperini2023robust}.
+From the results, PhysDepth shows sharper details for the roads and cars, showcasing PhysDepth's ability to accurately handle varying light conditions under challenging scenarios.

 Notably, the input images are particularly challenging as they were taken in extremely dark environments.
-However, LAA-Net can still provide robust results under those extreme night conditions.
+However, PhysDepth can still provide robust results under those extreme conditions.